 Counting Systematically

 Another way to approach this problem is by systematically counting the edges.
 Consider the top face of the cube, which has four edges.
-The bottom face also has four edges.
+Day to day, the bottom face also has four edges.
 Now, connect the corresponding vertices of the top and bottom faces with vertical edges.
 There are four such vertical edges.
 Adding these up, we have 4 (top) + 4 (bottom) + 4 (vertical) = 12 edges.
 This method provides a more intuitive understanding of how the edges connect and form the cube's structure.
 It also avoids the potential pitfalls of visual estimation, providing a clear and reliable way to determine the number of edges.

 Trends and Latest Developments